agwadan/Lexical-Analyzer/README.md

 ## Installation

-To run this, you need a flex tool installed on your computer. to do this, use the following commands.
+To run this, you need a flex tool installed on your computer.
+To do this in a linux based system, use the following commands.

 ```sudo apt-get update```